TanDEM-X: WorldDEM

 WorldDEM is a highly accurate, detailed and consistent DEM of the Earth's entire land surface, acquired and generated within three years after launch.
 Available from 2014, WorldDEM is to feature a vertical accuracy of 2m (relative) and 4m (absolute), within a horizontal raster of approximately 12x12 square meters, slightly varying depending on the geographic latitude.
 Infoterra GmbH, a 100% subsidiary of Astrium, holds the exclusive commercial marketing rights for the WorldDEM and is responsible for the adaptation of the elevation model to the needs of commercial users worldwide.
 When the system launched, accuracy over forested areas was unknown.

-First 3D Image

-Researchers at the German Aerospace Center facility in Oberpfaffenhofen published the first 3D images from the TanDEM-X satellite mission.
+Researchers at the German Aerospace Center facility in Oberpfaffenhofen published the first 3D images generated from the TanDEM-X satellite mission.
 A group of Russian islands of the Severnaya Zemlya group in the Arctic Ocean was selected for the first test.